tvallotton/models/models-parser/README.md

-This is a helper crate for `sqlx-models`.
+This is a helper crate for `models`.
 Don't directly depend on it.